kaby76/AntlrVSIX/Trash/readme.md

 until `quit` or the end-of-file is read.

-## Result Sets -- the data passed between commands
+## Parsing Result Sets -- the data passed between commands

 A *result set* is a JSON serialization of: